Ildo Kim, PhD

 Observing intercultural similarities and differences is an interest of Professor Kim.
 He has traveled many countries and has many friends of different nationalities.
 In his interactions, he finds interesting cultural differences and ventures to apply them to his research.
-With an M.A. in Socio-Cultural Psychology, Professor Kim employs various methodologies and approaches to analyze this research.
+With an Master of Arts in Socio-Cultural Psychology, Professor Kim employs various methodologies and approaches to analyze this research.

 Professor Kim is passionate in teaching.
 He aims to provide students with a lot of opportunities to exchange their diverse ideas.
 He believes students can digest what they have learned completely when they systematically analyze, criticize and share their knowledge with others.
 Professor Kim endeavors to make his classes a dynamic intersection among all individuals, rather than a one-way street from a lecture to students.

 With a love for travel, Professor Kim and his wife explore every place they can.
 Globe-trotting earns him a broader view of the world and leaves him refreshed.
 Professor Kim also enjoys taking photos of his wife, natural landscape, marvelous architectures and the night sky.